-The Physical Education Building, located on the University campus, includes two gymnasiums, a fitness center, a swimming pool, a racquetball court, a running track and other recreational and health facilities.
-During set hours each semester, the facilities may be used by students and their families for swimming, workouts, etc. Use is free to students while family members pay a nominal charge.
+The Physical Education Building, located on the University campus, includes two gymnasiums, a fitness center, swimming pool, climbing wall, racquetball courts, a running track and other recreational and health facilities.
+During set hours each semester, the facilities may be used by students and their families for swimming, workouts, etc. Student use is paid for with tuition fees while family members pay a nominal charge for access.

+Recreational Activities

-Recreational Activities PE 016, (406) 657-2881
+PE 016, (406) 657-2881